Table of Contents In this article

 19.99% – 29.99% (Variable)

 If you eat a lot of takeout or go to restaurants often, the Capital One SavorOne Student Cash Rewards Credit Card* can maximize cash back on your meals and entertainment.
-You may be able to get preapproved for this credit card to test the waters, though as a student credit card, it has more relaxed credit requirements than its traditional counterparts.
+You may be able to get preapproved for this credit card to test the waters, though as a student credit card, it has more relaxed credit requirements than its traditional counterpart.

 You’ll earn 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Target and Walmart).
 Entertainment covers movie theaters, sports promoters (professional and semiprofessional live events), amusement parks, tourist attractions, aquariums, zoos, dance halls, record stores, pool halls and bowling alleys.
 Streaming services include Netflix, Hulu and Disney+.
-For other purchases, you’ll earn a standard 1% cash back.
+For other purchases, you’ll earn 1% cash back.

 Intro Balance Transfer APR